-Zionism is the Jewish movement for self-determination and the establishment of a homeland in the Land of Israel (Eretz Yisrael)-the national movement of the Jewish people.^[1] ^[2] Formalized by Theodor Herzl, a Jewish Austro-Hungarian journalist who published Der Judenstaat in 1896 and convened the First Zionist Congress in 1897, the movement adopted the Basel Program, which stated: "Zionism seeks to establish a home for the Jewish people in Eretz-Israel secured under public law."^[3] ^[4] Key efforts included organized immigration (aliyah), legal land purchases from absentee owners, institution-building such as kibbutzim and the Histadrut labor federation, and the revival of Hebrew as a modern language under figures like Eliezer Ben-Yehuda, transforming a dispersed diaspora population into a self-sustaining society capable of defense and governance.^[5] These initiatives secured international recognition via the 1917 Balfour Declaration and the League of Nations Mandate, culminating in the United Nations partition resolution of 1947 and Israel's declaration of independence in 1948, followed by victory in the War of Independence against invading Arab armies.^[6] ^[7] Zionism's success in creating a thriving state absorbing millions of Jewish refugees from Europe and Arab countries represents its defining achievement, fostering technological, economic, and military prowess despite resource scarcity.^[8] However, it provoked sustained Arab opposition, rooted in fears of demographic displacement and formalized in rejections of compromise proposals like the Peel Commission and UN partition, escalating into cycles of violence including the 1920 Nabi Musa riots, 1929 riots, 1936-1939 Arab Revolt, and subsequent wars.^[7] ^[8] While mainstream academic and media narratives often frame Zionism through lenses of colonialism-despite its basis in indigenous return and voluntary land transactions rather than conquest or exploitation-primary records show Arab leaders prioritizing maximalist claims over coexistence, contributing causally to protracted conflict.^[9]
+A screenshot of the Zionism entry on Grokipedia.
+The page title is "Zionism".
+The main text begins with a definition of Zionism as the Jewish movement for self-determination and the establishment of a homeland in the Land of Israel.
+It then details the movement's historical foundations, including the work of Theodor Herzl, the adoption of the Basel Program, and the establishment of national institutions like kibbutzim and the Histadrut.
+The text also highlights the revival of the Hebrew language and international recognition through the Balfour Declaration and the League of Nations Mandate.
+It describes the United Nations partition resolution of 1947 and Israel's declaration of independence in 1948, followed by victory in the War of Independence against invading Arab armies.
+The text then discusses the movement's success in creating a thriving state, absorbing millions of Jewish refugees, and fostering technological, economic, and military prowess despite resource scarcity.
+However, it also notes the provocations and sustained Arab opposition, leading to cycles of violence, including the 1920 Nabi Musa riots, 1929 riots, 1936-1939 Arab Revolt, and subsequent wars.
+The text concludes by mentioning mainstream academic and media narratives that often frame Zionism through lenses of colonialism, despite its basis in indigenous return and voluntary land transactions rather than conquest or exploitation.
+Primary records show Arab leaders prioritizing maximalist claims over coexistence, contributing causally to protracted conflict.